mmistakes/made-mistakes-jekyll/src/_posts/articles/2008-04-06-using-rasterbator.md

 ---
-title: "How to Use the Rasterbator to Print out a Wall Sized Owl"
+title: "How to use the Rasterbator to print out a wall sized owl"
 excerpt: "A quick tutorial and time lapse video of how to assemble a wall sized poster using The Rasterbator."
 image:
   path: &image /assets/images/owl-rasterbator-feature.jpg